kittenhoarder/llm/TESTING_ORCHESTRATION.md

 2. Check "Use Coordinator" is **ON**
 3. Verify at least 2 agents are enabled (e.g., Web Search + File Reader)
 4. Check console for: `💬 useCoordinator: true`
+   - Note: in non-DEBUG builds, some debug logs are suppressed.
+Use a DEBUG build for full visibility.

 ### 2. Create New Conversation
 - Click "New Conversation" (Cmd+N) - **Important**: Must be a NEW conversation